- 1 Best Iron Sight For AR 15

 Troy Iron Sights Micro HK Style

 These iron sights have a low-profile design, making them the perfect choice for shooters who like their sightline very close to the barrel.
 The sights will provide a low sightline and their black color will make them match your rifle.
-The sights have a heavy duty feel, and they’re sturdy so you can put them through all kind of tough shooting conditions and still find them reliable and accurate.
+The sights have a heavy-duty feel, and they’re sturdy so you can put them through all kinds of tough shooting conditions and still find them reliable and accurate.
 They are made out of hard metal and you can rest assured that they won’t melt once your rifle barrel gets very hot.
 These iron sights won’t pop up automatically, so you will have to push the release button yourself.
 Whenever the sights fold down to the rail, they are very small even when you compare them with other low-profile sights.

 - Metal Sights – These iron sights are made out of metal, so they will last a long time even if you put them through tough conditions.

 - Low Profile – The iron sights are perfect for shooters who like their sightline close to the rifle’s barrel.

 - Fake Items – Always make sure that your sights are exactly as they are presented in the specifications.
 There are many counterfeit items available on market, and sometimes these items slip past the seller’s verification

 2. Magpul Iron Sights MBUS Generation II